mozilla/high-fidelity/devhub.md

 ## Web API Usage ##

  * **localStorage**
    Used to store settings and basic podcast metadata.
-NOT used for podcast audio files or cover art.
+Not used for podcast audio files or cover art.
  * **IndexedDB**
-   Asynchronous, big, and fast datastore.
-Ideally the entire app would use IndexedDB for storage, but not all browsers even support it, and the API is more taxing.
-Still, podcast audio and image covers are stored in IndexedDB for a smooth experience.
+   An asynchronous and fast datastore for storing podcast audio and images.
  * **systemXHR**
-   We download every straight from client-side Javascript, so we have to be able to make requests to third-party servers.
-On Firefox OS, systemXHR lets us do this.
+   Allows cross-domain requests on Firefox OS without CORS.

 ## Third-party Libraries ##